 In the oil price euphoria of the 2000s, the master limited partnership (MLP) format ushered in a gigantic flow of institutional money to resource development from the shale formations of the United States.
 The result has been that dire predictions that world oil production rates would begin to fall steeply in the 2000s did not, in fact, materialize.

 Instead, as in the late 1970s and early 1980s, high prices increased the incentives for technological innovation in the oil patch.
 This time around the results may prove to be nothing less than stunning.
 At some point, even Peak oil stalwarts will have to abandon the conventional wisdom that as mature fields would become rapidly depleted in the Western world, the last remaining barrels will be found in the prolific basins of Middle East, leaving the West in the clutches of OPEC.
 Shale means that this mantra will be proven wrong once again.
 Tight oil, that is unconventional oil from shale structures, is developing at an extraordinarily rapid rate in the United States, and U.S. analysts are now projecting that US oil production could rise significantly over the next decade.
 Estimates range from an increase on of 3 million to 10 million b/d of oil and natural gas liquids production from shale formations by 2020, with some analysts projecting that the United States could become an exporter of natural gas liquids and even crude oil over time.
+Up until recently, the possibility that artificial and geopolitical barriers to resource exploitation in the Middle East and Russia had imposed short term conditions was dismissed as the optimism of academic economists.
+But as time goes on, it will become all the more clear that oil producers in the Middle East and Russia have once again failed to assess that by creating a temporary scarcity premium, they have risked hastening a return to a downward price cycle that has reemerged from decade to decade with the general business cycle.

 Like the 1980s, OPEC will soon have to pick between maintaining its global market share or defending prices.
 The longer that OPEC acts to hold oil prices at today’s lofty levels, the more investors will rush to bring on more tight oil structures around the world, adding to already apparent supply competition.
 At the same time, high prices will continue to bring structural demand destruction, making it harder and harder to avoid a price collapse in the long run.
 The simmering proxy war in Syria between Saudi Arabia and Qatar (with “sympathy” from the United States) on the one hand, and Russia and Iran on the other, is preventing market fundamentals from asserting themselves.
 But any sign of a ceasefire is bound to take the steam out of the oil market, giving all players concerned less incentive to engage in serious conflict resolution.